Overview of Internships

 Monday: Intern Day Off

-Tuesday: Intern Morning Off.
+Tuesday: Intern Morning -late afternoon off.
 Limited afternoon schedule with livestock, including feeding, collecting, sorting and boxing eggs, etc.

 Wednesday: After morning chores, all employees and interns participate in butchering and packaging pastured poultry.
 A weekly communal dinner will be shared in the main farm house.
 Intern will perform afternoon work with livestock, including feeding, collecting, sorting and boxing eggs, etc.

-Interns work full-time (40 hours a week depending on the time of year and the weather) with our staff, for a six-month period beginning on April 10 and ending October 9, 2017.
+Interns work full-time (approximately 40 hours a week depending on the time of year and the weather) with our staff, for a six-month period beginning on April 10 and ending October 9, 2017.

 Two full days off per week.